Almost global well-posedness for quasilinear strongly coupled wave-Klein-Gordon systems in two space dimensions: Introduction

 \subsection{Scaling, criticality and local well-posedness}

 One important notion that will guide our efforts in proving optimal results in terms of regularity is given by the scaling of the problem.
 The nonlinear terms play a crucial role in the long time dynamics of the solution and also influence the critical regularity close to which we seek to prove our local and then global existence results.
-To properly explain the relation between the nonlinearity and the critical homogeneous Sobolev space, we connect the higher dimensions with the notion of criticality by means of the scaling symmetry which our system \eqref{WKG} possesses at the highest order:
+To properly explain the relation between the nonlinearity and the critical homogeneous Sobolev space, we connect the higher dimensions with the notion of criticality by means of the scaling symmetry which our system \eqref{WKG} possesses in the high frequency limit

 This, in particular, leads to the critical Sobolev space ${\mathcal H}^{s_c}$ with $s_c=d/2+1$.
 For our problem the critical Sobolev exponent is $s_c = 2$.
 In particular, it is not too difficult to show that in two dimensions \eqref{WKG} is locally well-posed in $\mathcal{H}^n$ for $n \geq 4$ (or $\mathcal H^{3+\epsilon}$ if we do not restrict ourselves to integers).